 - Follow cleaning solution manufacturers’ instructions concerning diluting the concentrate, the correct cleaning temperature and estimates of cleaning time.
 More on cleaning solutions later in this post.

 Here we share information on cleaning PCBs with ultrasonic cavitation as developed by IDC Technologies.
 While it relates to cleaning hand-assembled circuit boards made with a water-soluble flux its value lies in the fact that the customer developed its best way to clean PCBs through experimentation.

-IDC uses the dual-frequency, heater-equipped Elmasonic P180H model.
+The company uses the dual-frequency, heater-equipped Elmasonic P180H model.
 It was selected because the P series offers adjustable ultrasonic power that can be set from 30% to 100% of the P180H unit’s 330-watt effective power.
 It also allows the operator to select either 37 kHz or the less aggressive 80 kHz ultrasonic frequency.

 The P line provides the critical Sweep mode to prevent harmonic vibrations that could damage delicate PCB electronics, and a Degas mode to drive off cavitation-inhibiting entrapped air.